horprogs/Just-validate/README.md

 - `password` - Minimum eight characters, at least one letter and one number
 - `strongPassword` - Minimum eight characters, at least one uppercase letter, one lowercase letter, one number and one special character
 - `customRegexp` - Custom regexp expression
+- `minFilesCount` - Uploaded files count should be more than defined value
+- `maxFilesCount` - Uploaded files count should be less than defined value
+- `files` - Uploaded files attributes should be valid, based on `value` config (check details below in Files validation section)

 Field `errorMessage` used for customizing the error message for this rule.